mustafaakgul/drf-base/README.md

 * Versioning Your APIs -> https://mysite.com/v2 for version 2, Implement API versioning from the beginning to ensure backward compatibility as your API evolves.
 DRF provides easy-to-use tools for versioning, allowing you to handle changes gracefully.
 * Validation and Error Handling -> DRF provides comprehensive validation tools to ensure data integrity.
 Handle errors gracefully and provide meaningful error responses to API consumers.
 * Optimizing Database Queries -> Avoid the N+1 query problem by using DRF’s queryset optimization techniques like select_related and prefetch_related to minimize database queries.
+* Use UUIDS for Primary Keys -> Use UUIDs instead of auto-incrementing integers for primary keys to avoid exposing internal IDs to API consumers.

 ## Structure
 myproject_website/